Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

     "zksync-web3": "^0.14.3"
   }
 }
 ```

-To keep our app as secure as possible, we are going to use doenv, to keep our environment variable safe.
-To do so, install dotenv package
+To keep our app as secure as possible, we are going to use dotenv, and keep our environment variable safe.
+To do so, install dotenv package:

 ```bash
 npm install dotenv